George Kelly (baseball)

-Career
+Playing career

 Kelly began his professional career for the Victoria Bees of the Class-B Northwestern League in 1914 and 1915.
 During the 1915 season, he was purchased by the New York Giants from Victoria for $1,200 (equal to $ today).
 The Giants were rebuilding their team, and they saw Kelly as a possible replacement for Fred Merkle.
 However, he played sparingly for the Giants in his first MLB seasons, appearing in only 17 games in 1915 and 49 games in 1916.
 He was selected off waivers by the Pittsburgh Pirates on July 25, 1917, to back up Honus Wagner, but did not hit sufficiently.
 The Pirates waived Kelly, and he was reclaimed by the Giants from the Pirates on August 4, 1917.
 The Giants optioned Kelly to the Rochester Hustlers of the Class-AA International League, where he played the rest of the 1917 season.
 Kelly did not play professionally in 1918 due to his military service.
 The Giants sold Kelly to Rochester before the 1919 season to acquire Earl Smith.

 Finding success in Rochester, Kelly was purchased by the Giants in 1919 when Hal Chase was suspended.
-He became a regular in the Giants line-up in 1920, when he had a league-leading 94 runs batted in (RBIs).
+He became a regular in the Giants line-up in 1920, when he had a league-leading 94 runs batted in (RBI).
 He led the league in assists and putouts in 1920 and 1921; his 1,759 putouts in 1920 remains a league record.
 Kelly batted in 100 or more runs for four consecutive seasons and hit for a batting average of .300 or higher six consecutive seasons.
 He opened the 1921 season with at least one hit and one RBI in eight consecutive games, a record that stood until it was broken by Jorge Cantú in 2010.
 The Giants appeared in the World Series in 1921, 1922, 1923, and 1924, winning in 1921 and 1922.
 Kelly set a National League record with seven home runs in six consecutive games in 1924, which has since been matched by Graig Nettles, Walker Cooper, and Willie Mays.

 In the final series of the 1924 season, the Giants were playing the Philadelphia Phillies at the Polo Grounds and battling for the pennant with the Brooklyn Dodgers.
 Jimmy O'Connell offered Phillies shortstop Heinie Sand $500 to intentionally lose the games.
 Sand rejected the bribe and reported it to Phillies manager Art Fletcher.
 It eventually led to the lifetime suspension of O'Connell and Giants coach Cozy Dolan by Commissioner Kenesaw Mountain Landis.
 O'Connell implicated Kelly, Frankie Frisch, and Ross Youngs as co-conspirators.
-However, Commissioner Landis cleared Kelly, Frisch and Youngs of any wrongdoing.
+However, Commissioner Landis cleared Kelly, Frisch, and Youngs of any wrongdoing.